CS102-Classroom-Notes-and-Assignments/lesson-9/README.md

 ## BASICS OF STRUCTURES
 Structure - is a collection of one or more variables, possible of different types, grouped together under a single name for convenient handling.
 - Structures help organize complicated data, particularly in large programs, because they permit a group of related variables to be treated as a unit instead of separate entities
 - Examples:
-		- payroll record for an employee, can have a struct with attributes name, address, social security number, salary, etc. Each one of these attributes can be a struct too as ‘name’ has attributes such as first and last.
+	- payroll record for an employee, can have a struct with attributes: name, address, social security number, salary, etc. Each one of these attributes can be a struct too as ‘name’ has attributes such as first and last.
 	- A point is a pair of coordinates, a rectangle is a pair of points, etc.
 ```c
 struct point {
 	int x;